Compare Insurance Quotes

 GAINSCO focuses on the non-standard auto insurance market, which means their customers are those who would be considered high risk at most insurance companies.
 This includes drivers who have blemished records, have an international driver’s license, or are simply inexperienced.

 The company sells bare bones liability insurance policies through independent agents across the states they serve.
 Full coverage is also available.
-GAINSCO is licensed in almost every state, although they don’t sell their products outside of the list above.
+GAINSCO is licensed in almost every state.

 GAINSCO is well known for sponsoring a successful auto racing team, Bob Stallings racing.